Gaia, Inc.: Programming

 Gaia's content library encompasses over 10,000 films on a variety of alternative media subjects, ranging from yoga and meditation to alternative medicine and conspiracy theories.
-Many of its documentaries explore spiritual principles such as divination, metaphysics, astrology, alchemy, and mysticism.
-Gaia documentaries promote conspiracy documentaries about reptilians, aliens, Atlantis, 5G and vaccines.
+Gaia's content library includes documentaries exploring unidentified aerial phenomena (UAPs), ancient civilizations, alternative archaeological theories, and topics related to 5G technology and vaccine science.

 Controversy

-In 2018, conspiracy theorist David Wilcock left Gaia.
-After his departure, his resignation letter was brought to public attention, supposedly claiming Gaia was spreading "Lucifer propaganda."
-These accusations generated a substantial amount of hate mail and death threats toward employees at Gaia.
-Wilcock eventually apologized to Gaia, and stated in his apology letter that his words were taken out of context and were meant to remain internal.

-That same year, Patty Greer, a filmmaker formerly contracted by Gaia, accused the company of "promoting Luciferianism and using directed-energy weapons against critics."
-Greer claims she was attacked with a "directed energy weapon" in the Phoenix, Arizona airport in 2017.
-In addition, Greer alleged her films were intentionally removed from the Gaia website.
-She stated that her refusal to sign a non-disclosure agreement involved in regaining distribution rights to her films ultimately led to her content being intentionally removed from the site.
+In 2018, former Gaia contributor and paranormal writer David Wilcock made public allegations against the company, which Gaia said led to harassment of employees.
+Wilcock later apologized and said his remarks had been taken out of context.
+That same year, former Gaia contractor Patty Greer made a series of allegations against the company, including claims that Gaia promoted Luciferianism and removed her films from its website after a dispute over distribution rights."

 In February 2021, Business Insider published an investigative piece detailing workplace harassment and concerns about the surveillance of Gaia employees by the company.
 These concerns stemmed from Gaia offering blood tests to employees, as well as unsupported reports that Rysavy had installed 'a machine' on the roof of Gaia headquarters to 'psychically monitor employees.'

 Following videos and posts from Greer claiming Gaia was infiltrated by satanists and reptilians, Gaia sued Greer for slander.
 Gaia claimed that Greer was retaliating after a decline in viewership of her videos hosted on Gaia's streaming services.
 On December 14, 2018, the case was dismissed without prejudice, noting that Greer had not been served.
 On December 27, Gaia filed another lawsuit against Greer, seeking one million in damages.
 The lawsuit was settled in 2019, and Greer posted an apology to her website as part of a settlement agreement and removed all of the content surrounding Gaia and #GEM.
 In her apology, Greer stated "many of those postings were critical of Gaia and its employees, and were either based on my own opinion or information I received from various third-parties (sometimes anonymously).
 Because I was ultimately unable to corroborate or confirm the information — which Gaia believed to be untrue and unfounded, and which Gaia vehemently denied at all times — I agreed to remove the postings."